arc-research-lab/AGILE/README.md

 | Figure 7 - 10| `run_dlrm.sh` & `auto_dlrm.sh`         |
 | Figure 11    | `run_bfs*.sh` & `run_spmv*.sh`         |

-## Todo-lists
+## Todo-List

-We will keep updating AGILE with more features and you are more than welcome to request us to add more functionalities.
-Currently, we have following plans for improving AGILE:
+We will keep updating AGILE with more features, and you are more than welcome to request more functionalities.
+Currently, we have the following plans for improving AGILE:

+- [ ] Avoid using /dev/mem when accessing PCIe BAR.
+- [ ] Avoid using /etc/default/grub to allocate continuous buffers.
+- [ ] Support for Docker container.
-- [ ] Add documentations for AGILE (APIs, customizing software-cache policy, etc.)
+- [ ] Add documentation for AGILE (APIs, customizing software-cache policy, etc.)
 - [ ] Include CPU DRAM as an additional level of software cache.
 - [ ] Support for multi-GPU-multi-SSD.

-## Citations
+## Citation

 ```bibtex
 @inproceedings{sc25agile,